 When I moved to Austin I started to meet young successful professionals from all walks of life that were making their money online.

-Before I knew it I was at IMP, a local meet-up, networking and finding my way into this world I now enjoy.
+Before I knew it I was at Internet Marketing Party or IMP for short, a local meet-up, networking and finding my way into this world I now enjoy.
+I literally randomly bumped into David Gonzalez on an elevator at my former home, The Catherine in downtown Austin, and he invited me to his event after a quick elevator ride.

 I started with a blog in ’14 and didn’t understand anything about what I should sell or how.